 There are 2 other types of pixel defects: stuck pixels and hot pixels.

 Stuck pixels are when a given pixel color is stuck on your screen despite changing the image.

 Stuck pixels are usually green or blue, just like the 2 primary colors.
 Hot pixels are like stuck pixels, but in this case, the stuck color is white.

 All of these can be fixed using the methods mentioned above.

 If these methods do not work for you, we advise you to contact your manufacturer to change your laptop’s screen.

 I must warn you that there are guidelines that manufacturers follow to decide whether a screen is worth replacing or not.

 These guidelines are listed under ISO 13406-2.
 These guidelines are not exclusive and different manufacturers may have their own set of guidelines.

 Did you enjoy this tutorial?
-Please leave a comment below and inform us how useful this information was to you.
+Would you please leave a comment below and inform us how useful this information was to you?